 What they’re really doing is trying to convince themselves that they’re right to continue eating a diet that’s killing them, the planet and countless animals.
-It’s a subconscious defense mechanism that was triggered by you doing the right thing when they’re too scared or selfish to do it themselves.
+It’s a subconscious defense mechanism that was triggered by you doing the right thing when they’re too scared, lazy or selfish to do it themselves.

 Don’t take their criticisms personally.
 Take their criticisms as justification for your own health conscious, environmental and ethical life choices.

 Holidays are the hardest time to be around your non-vegan family.
 You can bring your own dishes to meals so you have something to eat, but that won’t prevent you from derogatory comments.

 Some family members derive joy from sneaking meat to their vegan relatives and then gloating about it.
 They don’t understand that your decision to learn how to go vegan isn’t about how animal products taste.
 It’s not like trying to trick a child into eating carrots or broccoli.
 Veganism is an ideology; not a food preference.
 Plus, once you internalize where meat comes from, it makes you physically ill to think about eating it.

 You might find it easier to skip the holiday meals and enjoy your own delicious vegan holiday recipes.
 Then hang out with the fam after everyone has eaten.

 If you want to learn how to go vegan but your spouse refuses, you’re in for an uphill battle.
 It’s much like a smoker or drinker who decides to give up the bad habit, but their spouse refuses.
 Having the vice in the house all the time makes it difficult to stick to the new way of life.